libpd/libpd/README.md

 Then install to the default location (C:\msys32 or C:\msys64) and follow the setup/update info on the Msys2 webpage.

-Msys comes with several command shells, the most important being the "MSYS2 MinGW 32-bit" and "MSYS2 MinGW 64-bit" shells which are used to compile for 32 or 64 bit, respectively.
+Msys2 comes with several command shells, the most important being the "MSYS2 MinGW 32-bit" and "MSYS2 MinGW 64-bit" shells which are used to compile for 32 or 64 bit, respectively.